hyperjumptech/firebase-cronjob/README.md

 Create a new project from [Firebase Console](https://console.firebase.google.com).

+From Firebase Console, _Update_ the project from Spark to Blaze (this requires payment information) as this is necessary to make scheduled Cloud Function working properly.

 Go to _Project Overview_ and then click on the `</>` icon.
 Enter the nickname under _Register app_.
 Make sure to check the box _Also set up Firebase Hosting_.

 From Firebase Console, go to _Database_ and proceed to setup the Firestore database.
 Use the _Production_ security rules right away.